va398/Goals_Plans/README.md

 **Rating:** 3

 ## Product Backlog
 Our product backlog is managed using Pivotal Tracker.
 You can view it URL:- https://www.pivotaltracker.com/n/projects/2678665 (Pivotal Tracker URL).
-The backlog includes at least 10 product backlog items, all expressed as excellent user stories.
+The backlog includes 10 product backlog items, all expressed as excellent user stories.

 Title: Schedule Transportation for Medical Appointments